RickHPotter/flutter_webapi/README.md

 ## LOGIC

+- Changed original `Journal.id` to `Journal.hash`, added `Journal.id` and `Journal.title`.
+    - `Journal.id` became a checker.
+0 is for updated both in the DB and the API, 1 is for Insert-Mode, 2 is for Update-Mode, -1 is for Delete-Mode.
+    - `Journal.hash` is the original id automatically created using ([UUID](https://pub.dev/packages/uuid).
+    - `Journal.title` is as it says, the Title.

 - Refactored `journal.toJson()` and created `Journal.toJournal()` and `Journal.toListOfJournals()` static methods to make JSON parsing easier.

 - Changed the whole logic of home_screen_list.dart: